X-Men Destiny Review

 X-Men Destiny 4

-If any was like me and was an X-Men fan growing up, this game’s title alone should be enough to set fans salivating at the mouth.
-I know I’m not the only one that watched the 90’s animated cartoon over and over.
-Sadly, what Silicon Knights has done to the X-Men franchise has scarred me for life and the resulting putrid muck that is X-Men Destiny has subsequently ruined my childhood.
+If anyone was like me and was an X-Men fan growing up, this game's title alone should be enough to set fans salivating.
+I know I'm not the only one who watched the 90's animated cartoon over and over.
+Sadly, what Silicon Knights has done to the X-Men franchise has scarred me for life, and the resulting putrid muck that is X-Men Destiny has subsequently ruined my childhood.

 The game opens on a peace rally in memory of the deceased Professor X, but things quickly take a turn for the worse as an unknown force attacks the rally.
 Scott Summers, aka Cyclops, believes Magneto is behind the attack.
-Your chosen character’s super powers are awoken during the attack and you must defend civilians against the Purifiers — an anti-mutant organization that plays the villains throughout the game.
-You get to choose from 3 very generic characters — the football jock, a human purist member or an abandoned Japanese girl.
-Once all hell breaks lose you are given the choice of 3 different power types to choose from — energy projection, density control or shadow matter — each having their own strengths and weaknesses.
+Your chosen character's super powers are awakened during the attack, and you must defend civilians against the Purifiers — an anti-mutant organization that plays the villains throughout the game.
+You get to choose from 3 very generic characters — the football jock, a human purist member, or an abandoned Japanese girl.
+Once all hell breaks loose, you are given the choice of 3 different power types to choose from — energy projection, density control, or shadow matter — each having their own strengths and weaknesses.

 Combat plays out as a hack-n-slash button masher.
 The levels are broken up into "rooms" where the goal is to defeat a set number of enemies.
 The only difference here are the enemies you face and the number to defeat.
 You can perform light and heavy standard attacks as well as learn new combo attacks, but just tapping the same attack button continuously can get you through just about everything in the game.

-Throughout you will interact with different X-Men and Brotherhood characters using a very simple dialog system.
-The choices don’t really have any consequences on how the game plays out sans the ending scene.
-The dialog system is so bare-bones, at some points it flat out asks which side do you want to go with, instead of making the choices throughout the game matter.
+Throughout, you will interact with different X-Men and Brotherhood characters using a very simple dialog system.
+The choices don't really have any consequences on how the game plays out, sans the ending scene.
+The dialog system is so bare-bones, at some points it flat out asks which side you want to go with, instead of making the choices throughout the game matter.

 Simply Put